AlexErdei73/hotelhousekeepingqa/README.md

 ## Applied Technology

 The website is a Node.js app.
 The backend framework is Express.
 The view engine is EJS.
+The database is MongoDB on the Atlas cluster.
-No other technology has been applied apart from
-Bootstrap 5 for styling, basic HTML, CSS and client side JavaScript.
+MongoDB is handled by Mongoose.
+No other technology has been applied apart from Bootstrap 5 for styling, basic HTML, CSS and client side JavaScript.
 The technology has been just enough to build the app.
 I felt a lot that it would have been easier to build the app with a frontend-framework like React.
 The biggest issue was that the UI could not have a state, which is stored only on the client side.
 In my oppinion, it is itself a great achievment that I managed to build this kind of app with such a restricted technology.
 Regarding this I strictly followed the project description.

 ## Security